-A recent report from IBM found the average cost of a data breach is now USD $4.45 million; for the healthcare industry, that cost rose to USD $10.93 million.¹ The financial and insurance services industries are not far behind and experienced almost three times the number of data breaches as compared to healthcare.
-Almost 95 percent of these breaches are financially motivated with organized crime behind 70 percent of them.² The costs do not include regulatory penalties or litigation.
+The average cost of a data breach rose to $4.5 million in 2023 and for the healthcare industry, that figure was more than double.¹ The financial and insurance services industries are not far behind and experienced almost three times the number of data breaches as compared to healthcare.
+Almost 95 percent of the breaches are financially motivated with organized crime behind 70 percent of them.²

-Along with a record growth in data breaches, a remarkable uptick has occurred in the number of data privacy and data security state legislation introduced in the past several years, and the momentum continues to build.
+Along with a record growth in data breaches, a remarkable uptick has occurred in the number of data privacy and data security state legislation introduced in recent years, and the momentum continues to build.
 In the absence of a federal data privacy act with preemption, businesses need to agilely adapt to this patchwork of federal and state laws and regulations.
-In addition, we continue to see a steady stream of enforcement actions and class actions focused on data privacy and security.
-In some cases, a business cannot survive.
-A recent survey of 5,000 US and European businesses found that nearly one-fifth believed their company could not survive a cyber-attack.³
+Now, more than ever, compliance is a must.

-Our Data Privacy and Cybersecurity team of attorneys is ready to assist with key legal services:
+Our Data Privacy and Security team of attorneys is ready to assist with key legal services:

 - Data breach notification